-We at PRé have been passionate about LCA for more than 20 years, and encourage the adoption of life-cycle thinking across industries.
+We at PRé have been passionate about LCA for years and encourage the adoption of life-cycle thinking across industries.
 Are you interested in learning how your business can benefit from an LCA?
 Contact us.

 Rimousky joined the Consultancy team in 2010, as a Technical Consultant.
 She focussed in product sustainability and supply chain sustainability; and provided Life Cycle Assessment and SimaPro training.
 Rimousky worked at PRé from 2010 until 2014.